Funding shortfall risks reversing gains in NTD control

 What you need to know:

+This is according to the Kenya National Master Plan for the Elimination of Neglected Tropical Diseases, 2023–2027.

-The number of people requiring interventions has fallen from 21.8 million in 2010 to 8.7 million in 2022, and elephantiasis and onchocerciasis have been nearly eliminated, notes the World Health Organization.
+The number of people requiring interventions has fallen from 21.8 million in 2010 to 8.7 million in 2022, while elephantiasis and onchocerciasis have been nearly eliminated, notes the World Health Organization (WHO).

 Mycetoma, visceral leishmaniasis and schistosomiasis are among the 18 out of 21 NTDs reported in the country.
 They can have devastating effects, including severe pain, disability and deformity, malnutrition, stunted growth and cognitive impairment.